Lies, Damn Lies, And Accounting

 If we learn anything from the current US fiscal crisis I hope it is this: Numbers have meaning that can illuminate or obscure what you need to know about your financial position.
 I love the statement that was popularized by Mark Twain: "There are three kinds of lies: lies, damned lies, and statistics."
 The statement refers to the persuasive power of numbers, the use of statistics to bolster weak arguments, and the tendency of people to reject statistics that do not support their positions.
 The same can be said for accounting.
 Because the numbers that constitute business accounting can be arranged in different ways, they, too, can be manipulated or rearranged to achieve a desired result.

-and they are virtually useless for formulating meaningful business strategies.
+Most of financial reports that photographers receive from their accountants are Income/Expense statements generated for the purpose of tax filings, and they are virtually useless for formulating meaningful business strategies.
 However, the same numbers can be rearranged into a "Managerial" report (see SuccessWare I/E report computer screen below) that will allow you to understand your financial position on a daily basis, while providing additional information that will help you to manage your business with precision.
 More and more photographers are mastering this common-sense form of accounting that is far easier to understand than tax accounting.
 Ultimately this knowledge is the first step toward creating a better lifestyle for photographers.
 So I'm hopeful that the current economic crisis will have the happy unintended consequence of making photographers more interested in not only what went wrong with the U.S. banking system, but also what's going on with their businesses.